-TEMPLE TRIP® is a fast fun-filled family game for up to ten players, for ages approximately 8+, and can last about an hour for four players.
-The object of the game is to race around the board trying to visit temples in different cities, while trying to block your opponents travel plans at the same time.
+TEMPLE TRIP® is a fast fun-filled family game for up to ten players, and for ages as young as eight, lasting about forty-five minutes for four players.
+The object of the game is to race around the board trying to visit six LDS temples in different cities, while trying to block your opponents travel plans at the same time.

-Before starting players decide how many of the sixty two temples must be visited by each player during the game, with six being the suggested minimum.
-Players start in Salt Lake City, or other city of their choice, and the winner is the first player to visit all six temples on their itinerary, and, be the first player back to the main temple in Salt Lake City.
+Before starting, players decide how many of the eighty temples must be visited by each player during the game, with six being the suggested minimum.
+Players can start at any of the eleven airports, including Salt Lake City.
+The winner is the first player to visit all six temples on their itinerary, and be the first player back in Salt Lake City.

-Every player starts the game with one red roadworks cone and one blue air turbulence cone.
-Before the first dice is thrown everyone has the chance to try and guess a route their opponents might take, and then use their cones to block one air route and one road, just take care not to block your own travel plans.
+Every player starts the game with one red roadworks cube and one black air turbulence cube.
+Before the first dice is thrown everyone has the chance to try and guess a route their opponents might take, and then use their cubes to block one air route and one road, just take care not to block your own travel routes.
 When players reach a temple on their itinerary, they are rewarded with another cone to immediately place to try and stop an opponent.

 Players are free to choose their travel mode, it can be either a flight or a road trip, as they follow their itinerary to visit the various temples scattered across North America.
 Players can easily switch travel modes at any time, as needed, just remember that all flights must start and finish at an airport.